Jonathan2251/lbd/_sources/funccall.rst.txt

     :start-after: //@EmitInstruction {
     :end-before: //@EmitInstruction }

-Function emitPseudoExpansionLowering() is generated by TableGen and exists in Cpu0GenMCPseudoLowering.inc.
+The function `emitPseudoExpansionLowering()` is generated by TableGen and is located in `Cpu0GenMCPseudoLowering.inc`.

 Recursion optimization
 ~~~~~~~~~~~~~~~~~~~~~~

-As last section, cpu032I cannot does tail call optimization in
+As mentioned in the last section, cpu032I cannot perform tail call optimization
+in `ch9_2_tailcall.cpp` due to the limitation that the argument size condition
-ch9_2_tailcall.cpp since the limitation of arguments size is not satisfied.
+is not satisfied.

-If runnig with ``clang -O3`` option, it can get the same or better performance
+However, when running with the ``clang -O3`` optimization option, it can achieve
-than tail call as follows,
+the same or even better performance than tail call optimization, as shown below:

 .. code-block:: console